 - Doing in-game heavy operations might also crash the game if there isn’t enough processing power.

-- Your RAM might have inefficient memory to run the game.
+- You might have an inefficient memory/RAM to run the game.

 - By pressing F3 + C, you can also manually trigger the crash for debugging.
 Make sure you are not pressing the key by mistake.